-Facebook/Instagram Posts: email a photo and write up to Alana Baker.
+Facebook/Instagram Posts: email a photo and write up to Alana Baker, the Teacher Librarian.
 Posters: Submitted to administration for approval first.
 Remember - What goes up must come down!
 Any posters you have put up you must take down when the event is over.